quasar8/audio-feature-clustering-kmeans/README.md

 - **The clusters read as musically coherent genres, not noise.** Playlist 12 (drawn from the "Classical" branch) surfaces Beethoven, Chopin, Dvořák, and Barber; Playlist 9 is dominated by doom/death metal tracks.
 Distinct, high-signature genres like classical and metal are separated cleanly by audio features alone.
 - **Audio features only partially substitute for human musical judgment.** They work well for genres with strong, consistent acoustic signatures (metal, classical) but blur together for genres distinguished mainly by language, lyrical content, or cultural context.
 - **The mathematically "best" k and the business-usable k are different numbers.** The elbow method suggests a broad structure around k=8, but Moosic needs on the order of 20–30 playlists to hit its target playlist size — hence the two-stage hierarchical design.
-- **28 playlists were mapped to 10 dominant-genre groups** for the team's review (Pop, Rock, Metal, EDM, Classical, Jazz, Hip-Hop/Rap/R&B, Latin, Indie Pop, Ambient/Acoustic) — see the picture below.
+- **28 playlists were mapped to 10 dominant-genre groups** for the team's review (Pop, Rock, Metal, EDM, Classical, Jazz, Hip-Hop/Rap/R&B, Latin, Indie Pop, Ambient/Acoustic) — see the picture below in Visualizations.

 ## 🛠️ Technologies Used